rigojr/jsnad/README.md

 ## Child STDIO
 - So far we've covered that the asynchronous child creation methods (`exec` and `spawn`) return a `ChildProcess` instance which has `stdin`, `stdout` and `stderr` streams representing the I/O of the subprocess.
 This is the default behavior, but it can be altered.
 - The `stdio` option applies the same way to the `child_process.exec` function.

-# Writing Unit Tests

-## Assertions
-- An assertion checks a value for a given condition and throws if that condition is not met.
-- Assertions are the fundamental building block of unit and integration testing.
-- The core `assert` module exports a function that will throw an `AssertionError` when the value passed to it is falsy.
-- The core `assert` module has the following assertion methods:
-  - `assert.ok(val)` – the same as assert(val)
-  - `assert.equal(val1, val2)` – coercive equal, val1 == val2
-  - `assert.notEqual(val1, val2)` – coercive unequal, val1 != val2
-  - `assert.strictEqual(val1, val2)` – strict equal, val1 === val2
-  - `assert.notStrictEqual(val1, val2)` – strict unequal, val1 !== val2
-  - `assert.deepEqual(obj1, obj2)` – coercive equal for all values in an object
-  - `assert.notDeepEqual(obj1, obj2)` – coercive unequal for all values in an object
-  - `assert.deepStrictEqual(obj1, obj2)` – strict equal for all values in an object
-  - `assert.notDeepStrictEqual(obj1, obj2)` – strict unequal for all values in an object
-  - `assert.throws(function)` – assert that a function throws
-  - `assert.doesNotThrow(function)` – assert that a function doesn't throw
-  - `assert.rejects(promise|async function)` – assert promise or returned promise rejects
-  - `assert.doesNotReject(promise|async function)` – assert promise or returned promise resolves
-  - `assert.ifError(err)` – check that an error object is falsy
-  - `assert.match(string, regex)` – test a string against a regular expression
-  - `assert.doesNotMatch(string, regex)` – test that a string fails a regular expression
-  - `assert.fail()` – force an AssertionError to be thrown
-- The Node core `assert` module does not output anything for success cases there is no assert.pass method as it would be behaviorally the same as doing nothing.
-- We can group the assertions into the following categories:
-  - Truthiness (`assert` and `assert.ok`)
-  - Equality (strict and loose) and Pattern Matching (match)
-  - Deep equality (strict and loose)
-  - Errors (ifError plus throws, rejects and their antitheses)
-  - Unreachability (fail)
-- In fact, the more esoteric the assertion the less useful it is long term.

-## Test Harnesses
-- if one of the asserted values fails to meet a condition an `AssertionError` is thrown, which causes the process to crash.
-- we could group assertions together so that if one in a group fails, the failure is output to the terminal but the remaining groups of assertions still run.
-This is what test harnesses do.
-- Code coverage represents which logic paths were executed by tests.
-- it's also important to balance this with the understanding that code coverage is not the same as case coverage.

 ## Commands
 - `node -v` `node --version`